UBC-CS/cpsc100/_sources/notes/project/introduction.md

 Students will:

-1. Choose a topic that fits into one of the five broad themes (specified above),
+1. Choose an area of inquiry that fits into one of the five broad themes (specified above),

-2. formulate specific questions to guide their exploration of the selected topic.
+2. Formulate specific questions to guide their exploration of the selected topic.

-3. identify at least three substantial online sources that will provide data or information relevant to their topic.
+3. Identify at least three substantial online sources that will provide data or information relevant to their topic.

 ### Research and Inquiry (Milestone 3)

-This milestone involves a detailed presentation of the articles they have summarized and data they have found related to their specific questions.
+This milestone involves a detailed presentation of the articles they have summarized and data they have found related to their specific questions intended for fellow students in the CPSC 100 class..

 Students will:

-1. delve into their research, summarizing the findings and examining how they address the questions they were interested in.
+1. Delve into their research, summarizing the findings and examining how they address the questions they were interested in.

 2. Create an outline for a digital artifact that will visually represent their findings.

 ### Creating a Digital Artifact (Milestone 4)

+Students will:

-Task: Students will design an infographic based on their research and analysis.
-This infographic should effectively summarize two main themes or findings from their research, presenting the information visually engaging and informative.
+design a digital artifact based on their research and analysis.

+This digital artifact should effectively summarize their main themes/findings from their research, presenting the information visually engaging and informative intended for fellow students in the CPSC 100 class.

 ### Finalizing submission and feedback (Milestone 5)

-In this milestone, students will put the finishing

-give structured feedback to other groups about their digital artifact, will receive
+In this milestone, students will put the finishing touches on their digital artifact and give structured feedback to other groups about their digital artifact.

 <!--
 ---